dfinninger/lita-cmd/README.md

 Execute a file in the configured directory

+### `lita cmd <file> "option with spaces"`

+Scripts can be passed in options that contain spaces by surrounding with double quotes

 ## Group Control

 You can control what groups have access to your Lita scripts.

 In your `scripts` directory make a sub directory named after each of your groups.
 Only users that belong to these groups can list and execute the scripts inside them.

 This is the basic directory structure